akshayrdeodhar/akshayrdeodhar.github.io/cool_stuff.markdown

   game in town.'
 And he went back to the game.”_ --**Neil Gaiman, American Gods**.

-- **A beautiful excrept from "Reaper Man"**: _Death's dialouge is CAPITALIZED_.
+- **A beautiful excrept from Terry Pratchett's "Reaper Man"**: _Death's dialouge is CAPITALIZED_.

-		“Picture a tall, dark figure, surrounded by cornfields...
+    _"Picture a tall, dark figure, surrounded by cornfields...\
     NO, YOU CAN'T RIDE A CAT.
 WHO EVER HEARD OF THE DEATH OF RATS RIDING A CAT?
-THE DEATH OF RATS WOULD RIDE SOME KIND OF DOG.
+THE DEATH OF RATS WOULD RIDE SOME KIND OF DOG.\
-		Picture more fields, a great horizon-spanning network of fields, rolling in gentle waves...
+    Picture more fields, a great horizon-spanning network of fields, rolling in gentle waves...\
     DON'T ASK ME I DON'T KNOW.
-SOME KIND OF TERRIER, MAYBE.
+SOME KIND OF TERRIER, MAYBE.\
-		...fields of corn, alive, whispering in the breeze...
+    ...fields of corn, alive, whispering in the breeze...\
     RIGHT, AND THE DEATH OF FLEAS CAN RIDE IT TOO.
-THAT WAY YOU KILL TWO BIRDS WITH ONE STONE.
+THAT WAY YOU KILL TWO BIRDS WITH ONE STONE.\
-		...awaiting the clockwork of the seasons.
+    ...awaiting the clockwork of the seasons.\
-		METAPHORICALLY.”

-― Terry Pratchett, Reaper Man
+    METAPHORICALLY.”_

 - **A veiled boast about C++**: _There are only two kinds of languages: the ones people complain about and the ones nobody uses. ― Bjarne Stroustrup_